 As you move to a disaggregated open networking strategy, selecting the right Network Operating System (OS) is a critical success factor.
 Why?
-The OS deployed unlocks the performance, functionality and services from Open Networking switches to realize the most value.
+The Network OS deployed unlocks the performance, functionality, and services from Open Networking switches to realize the most value.

-The Best Network OS for Open Networking Bare Metal Switches
+The Best Network Operating System for Open Networking Bare Metal Switches

-Netvisor® ONE is an open, secure and programable next-generation Network OS that is purpose-built to optimize the power and performance of bare metal Open Networking hardware.
-Deployment-proven in production mission-critical enterprise and carrier networks, Netvisor ONE meets the most stringent performance requirements, and delivers the maximum levels of reliability and flexibility at scale, and without compromise.
+Netvisor® ONE is an open, secure, and programable next-generation Network OS that is purpose-built to optimize the power and performance of bare metal Open Networking hardware.
+Deployment-proven in production mission-critical enterprise and carrier networks, Netvisor ONE operating system meets the most stringent performance requirements and delivers the maximum levels of reliability and flexibility at scale, and without compromise.

 Why Choose Netvisor ONE?

-Why Infrastructure Managers Are Using Netvisor ONE with Open Networking Switches:
+Why Infrastructure Managers Are Using Netvisor ONE Network Operating System with Open Networking Switches:

 - Best-in-Class L2/L3 Network OS

 Advanced Network Operating System with rich services and best-in-class L2 and L3 switching & routing

 - Runs on many OCP and ONIE compliant switches